 Steve Spurrier Net Worth

-The former American football player has a wife — college sweetheart Jerri Starr — and four children — Scott, Steve Jr., Lisa, and Amy.
-Steve Jr. has spent time in the NCAA ranks as an assistant coach and Scott served as Spurrier’s tight end coach with the Apollos.
-Steve and Jerri Spurrier reportedly makes his residence in Gainesville but also owns a lavish beach mansion in St. Augustine, Florida, which he put on the market and listed for $5.8 million in February 2021.
+The former American football player has a wife -- college sweetheart Jerri Starr -- and four children -- Scott, Steve Jr., Lisa and Amy.
+Steve Spurrier Jr. has spent time in the NCAA ranks as an assistant coach and Scott served as Spurrier's tight end coach with the Apollos.
+Steve and Jerri Spurrier reportedly make their residence in Gainesville but also own a lavish beach mansion in St. Augustine, Florida, which he put on the market and listed for $5.8 million in February 2021.

 Steve Spurrier has an estimated net worth of $25 million, according to Celebrity Net Worth.
 When Spurrier does finally decide to walk away from football completely, he'll have plenty of cash to go to Gator games and golf the rest of his days away.